 This converts the AC power supply into a high pulse DC supply, responsible for generating spark between the tool in the workpiece.

 The negative terminal sets to the tool and the positive terminal is supplied to the workpiece.

 Workpiece and tool-

 Here workpiece acts as Anode and the tool acts as a cathode.

 Servo control unit-

 A servo control unit controls the spark gap between the tool and workpiece.

 The pinion is used to controlling the motion of the tool directed by the servo control unit

 Dielectric medium is consist of dielectric fluid, fixture, and workpiece itself.

 It works to maintain the gap between workpiece and tool, acting as a non-conductor.
 Mostly, Deionized water, silicon oil, glycol, kerosene oil is used as dielectric in ed machining.

 Here is the explanation of the EDM process with a neat sketch-

 Fig. electric discharge machining diagram-

-Here is a working explanation of electric discharge machining, step by step-
+Here is a working explanation of EDM Process, step by step-

 - As the pulse of DC electricity reaches the electrode and applies an intense electrical field develops in the gap.